A prescription for projectors to compute helicity amplitudes in D dimensions: Acknowledgments

 \section{Acknowledgments}

 The author is grateful to W.~Bernreuther, M.~Czakon, and G.~Heinrich for discussions and comments on the manuscript.
+The author would like to thank T.~Ahmed for pleasant communication regarding the cross-check of the finite remainders of helicity amplitudes computed in ref.~\cite{Ahmed:2019qtg}, and R.~Poncelet for discussions regarding application of this approach on 5-point scattering amplitudes.
 The author also wishes to thank S.~Jahn, S.~Jones and M.~Kerner for helpful discussions and feedback on the draft, and T.~Ahmed, M.~Capozi, H.~Luo, J.~Schlenk, Z.G.~Si, Y.~Zhang for reading the manuscript.